kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

 To define experiment's trial, you should specify these parameters in `.spec.trialTemplate`:

-- `trialParameters` - list of the parameters which are used in trial template during experiment execution. **Note:** Your trial template must contain each parameter from the `trialParameters`.
+- `trialParameters` - list of the parameters which are used in the trial template during experiment execution. **Note:** Your trial template must contain each parameter from the `trialParameters`.
 You can set these parameters in any field of your template, except `.metadata.name` and `.metadata.namespace`.
-  See [bellow](#template-metadata) how you can use trial `metadata` parameters in your template.
+  See [below](#template-metadata) how you can use trial `metadata` parameters in your template.
 For example, your training container can receive hyperparameters as command-line or arguments or as environment variables.